Gawad sa Kaunlaran

-The Gawad sa Kaunlaran (Award in Development) is awarded by the Chief of Staff of the Armed Forces of the Philippines, Area Command, and Major Service Commanders to Philippine citizens.
-It is the second highest distinction presented by the Armed Forces of the Philippines to civilians and government officials.
+The Gawad sa Kaunlaran (GSK) (Award in Development) is a decoration awarded by the Armed Forces of the Philippines to military personnel, and citizens of the Philippines for meritorious and valuable socio-economic service.

-Criteria
+It is the second highest distinction presented by the AFP to civilians and government officials.

+Requirements

 It is awarded for "...conspicuously meritorious and valuable achievement in the pursuit of socio-economic and other non-combat activities, or for conspicuously exceptional~ service which contributed immensely in accomplishing the peaceful objectives of the AFP, or in improving the quality of life of the people within the military establishment."

 The medal is awarded without regard to position or length of service for which the recipient is recognized.
-Completion of tasks or enterprises are not to be considered, but the conspicuous nature of the achievement is deemed to be itself noteworthy, and deserving of recognition.
+Completion of tasks or enterprises are not to be considered, but the conspicuous nature of the achievement is deemed to be itself noteworthy and deserving of recognition.

-Appearance
+Description

+Obverse

-The medal is of circular design with 11 silver rays, between the arms of the rays is dark blue.
+The medal is of circular design made from bronze with 11 silver tapered sun rays, between the arms of the rays is dark blue.
 In the center of the rays is a gold star.
-Superimposed diagonally on the star is a single branch of laurel leaves in light—green.
+Superimposed diagonally on the star is a single branch of laurel leaves in light green, with 11 leaves.

+Reverse

+The medal is outlined plainly at the reverse.
+Embossed in arc are the words: